Best Solar Companies in Delaware

 Is my HOA allowed to restrict solar panels?

-Homeowners associations have some authority over how you install solar in Delaware.
-Still, their restrictions must not “significantly increase the cost of the system or significantly decrease its efficiency or specified performance,” according to Delaware law.
+Delaware homeowners associations have some authority over how you install solar in Delaware.
+But they can’t ban solar outright.
+The restrictions must not “significantly increase the cost of the system or significantly decrease its efficiency or specified performance,” according to Delaware law.

 Is it cheaper if I install solar panels myself?